-Beer, a towering middle-aged man with a long beard, sat face to face with the horn-rimmed, mustachioed, grandfatherly president and spoke at great length in the solemn palace.
+Beer—a towering middle-aged man with a long, dark beard—sat face to face with the horn-rimmed, mustachioed, grandfatherly president and spoke at great length in the solemn palace.
 A translator whispered the substance of Beer’s extraordinary proposition into Allende’s ear.
-The brilliant Brit was essentially suggesting that Chile’s entire economy--transportation, banking, manufacturing, mining, and more--could all be wired to feed realtime data into a central computer mainframe where specialized cybernetic software could help the country to manage resources, to detect problems before they arise, and to experiment with economic policies on a sophisticated simulator before applying them to reality.
+The brilliant Brit was essentially suggesting that Chile’s entire economy—transportation, banking, manufacturing, mining, and more—could all be wired to feed realtime data into a central computer mainframe where specialized cybernetic software could help the country to manage resources, to detect problems before they arise, and to experiment with economic policies on a sophisticated simulator before applying them to reality.
 With such a pioneering system, Beer suggested, the impoverished Chile could become an exceedingly wealthy nation.

 In the early 1970s the scale of Beer’s proposed network was unprecedented.
 One of the largest computer networks of the day was a mere fifteen machines in the US, the military progenitor to the Internet known as ARPANET.
 Beer was suggesting a network with hundreds or thousands of endpoints.
 Moreover, the computational complexity of his concept eclipsed even that of the Apollo moon missions, which were still ongoing at that time.
-After a few hours of conversation President Allende responded to the audacious proposition: Chile must indeed become the world’s first cybernetic government, for the good of the people.
+After several hours of conversation, President Allende responded to the audacious proposition: Chile must indeed become the world’s first cybernetic government, for the good of the people.
 Work was to start straight away.

 Stafford Beer practically ran across the street to share the news with his awaiting technical team, and much celebratory drinking occurred that evening.
 But the ambitious cybernetic network would never become fully operational if the CIA had anything to say about it.

 Upon hearing that Allende had won the presidency, President Richard Nixon convened an emergency war breakfast with National Security Adviser Henry Kissinger, Attorney General John Mitchell, Chilean newspaper owner Augustín Edwards, and Pepsi Cola chairman Donald Kendall.
 The businessmen expressed grave concerns about their enterprises in Chile, and the quintet concurred that a Socialist president could not be permitted on a neighboring continent, democracy be damned.
-When breakfast was adjourned Nixon met with CIA Director Richard Helms, possibly over brunch, and instructed him to arrange for a military coup d’etat to prevent Allende from ever assuming the presidency.
+When breakfast was adjourned, Nixon met with CIA Director Richard Helms, possibly over brunch, and instructed him to arrange for a military coup d’etat to prevent Allende from ever assuming the presidency.
 He allocated $10 million to the meddlesome endeavor which would come to be known as Project FUBELT.

 Stafford Beer was only 44 years old at the time of the fateful meeting, yet by that time he had amassed considerable wealth and prestige by applying his cybernetic principles for multinational organizations.
 He had also authored a menagerie of books and papers about cybernetics, one of which was The Liberty Machine, wherein he described a hypothetical utopian government that used cybernetics to supersede bureaucracy and respond to the needs of the populace.
 Beer saw Chile’s new Socialist government as a perfect laboratory to test cybernetic theory on a scale never before attempted.

 Beer had arrived in Chile with a well-developed plan of action.
 Anticipating a small budget and poor infrastructure, Beer’s idea for the hundreds of network endpoints was to employ telex (aka “teletype”) machines.
 These contraptions were a bit dated even at the time, but they were numerous and inexpensive.
-A single unit looked like the bizarre offspring of a rotary phone and an electric typewriter, but when one unit connected to another via phone line the clacking print heads printed output from the remote keyboard, and vice-versa, making them a paper-pounding progenitor to modern instant messaging.
+A single unit looked like the bizarre offspring of a rotary phone and an electric typewriter.
+When one telex unit connected to another via phone line, the clacking print heads printed output from the remote keyboard, and vice-versa, making them a paper-pounding progenitor to modern instant messaging.
 Telex machines could also print output as coded holes punched into a long paper strip.
 These could then be fed into the mainframe as old-timey data input.
 This collection of remote telexes all feeding data to the central mainframe would come to be known as Cybernet.
 In an astonishing stroke of luck, it turned out that the telephone company had about 400 spare telex machines cultivating cobwebs in a warehouse.